The below editorial is an excerpt from our full review.

 Toyota enters the super-large MPV EV segment for the first time with this Proace Verso EV model.
 Jonathan Crouch takes a look.

-Ten Second Reviewword count: 58
+Ten Second Reviewword count: 39

 Toyota has used its LCV partnership with Stellantis to bring us this model, the Proace Verso EV.
 A full-electric, it's a really sensible family or business choice if you need an MPV with room for up to nine people.
-But you'll need to accept a rather restricted EV range figure with this model in its current 50kWh form.

-Backgroundword count: 143
+Backgroundword count: 144

 If you're in search of a really big full-electric MPV these days, you'll need a big cheque book.
 Think over £60,000 for a Ford E-Tourneo Custom.
 And nearly £90,000 for a Mercedes EQV.
 Toyota though, wants to suggest a more sensible option.
-For under £45,000, the company's Proace Verso EV looks much more accessible.
+For well under £50,000, the company's Proace Verso EV looks much more accessible.
 The Proace Verso, based on the brand's Proace mid-size van, has been around since 2016, when its arrival marked Toyota's return to the large MPV segment, a market sector it'd been absent from since the demise of the Previa back in 2007.
 But to date we've only had this vehicle in diesel form.
 That black pump-fuelled model's now been replaced by this full-EV variant.
 As before, it's Toyota's version of the Stellantis Group design also sold as the Peugeot E-Traveller, the Citroen e-SpaceTourer and the Vauxhall Vivaro Life Electric.

 Engines and Tech Specword count: 242